-Scope, Relevance of the Study: The present study is based only two villages of two blocks (Kalacherra block and Jubarajnagar block) of the district North Tripura.
+Scope, Relevance of the study:

+The present study is based only two villages of two blocks (Kalacherra block and Jubarajnagar block) of the district North Tripura.
 The findings of the study would be helpful to understand the socio economic status of the agricultural households of the two blocks.
 The results of the study will also reveal the various problems faced by the rural households in Tripura so that adequate steps can be taken to solve them and also improve the status of the households.

-IV.AGRICULTURE SECTOR OF TRIPURA- SOME EVIDENCES FROM SECONDARY SOURCES OF INFORMATION
+AGRICULTURE SECTOR OF TRIPURA- SOME EVIDENCES FROM SECONDARY SOURCES OF INFORMATION:

 Tripura has an agriculture-based economy and nearly seventy three percent of total land is uncultivated.
 On the other hand there is an increasing trend of population of the state.
 So the economy of Tripura can face the situation of the shortage of food grains and other crops in future.
 The Situational Assessment Survey of Agricultural Households (SASAH)-2013 shows that thirty percent of the rural households in Tripura depends on the agriculture sector.
 Ninety eight percent of the agricultural households of Tripura are directly associated with cultivation and twenty six percent households are associated with livestock rearing.
 Table- 2.1 shows the category wise monthly income of the agricultural households in Tripura.
 From the table we see that the average monthly income of agricultural households is Rs.
 5,426, the same for the cultivators are Rs.2773, for the wage or salary earners the monthly income are Rs.
 2182.
 The monthly income of the households engaged in livestock rearing are Rs.
-307 and for the households engaged in non-farm activity are Rs.
+307 and the for the households engaged in non-farm activity are Rs.
 165.

-Table 1: Category wise monthly income of Agricultural Household in Tripura
+Table 2.1: Category Wise Monthly Income of Agricultural Household in Tripura

-Category Monthly Income of Agricultural Household(In Rs) Percentage share of monthly income
+Catalana Monthly Income of Percentage share of

+Category Agricultural Household (In Rs.) monthly income

+Non-farm 165 2

-Non-farm Business 165 3
+Business 103 3

-Livestock Rearing 307 6
+Livestock 307 6

+Rearing 307

 Wage/Salary 2182 40

 Cultivation 2773 51

 Total 5426 100